Oghma-Infinium/Vagabond/README.md

 **PLEASE DO NOT DM OR PING ME ON DISCORD!**

-Please reade [FAQ](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/FAQ.md), [Config](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/CONFIG.md) and [Gameplay Guide](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/GAMEPLAY.md) before seeking for support.
+Please read the [FAQ](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/FAQ.md), [Config](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/CONFIG.md) and [Gameplay Guide](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/GAMEPLAY.md) before seeking support.

-If you have an issue with the list, please join the [Waking Dreams](https://discord.gg/wakingdreams) discord server for support. **To access the support channel you must first accept the terms for support in [#vagabond-eula](https://discord.com/channels/1008047161281347606/1186441919438532668/1186451364939829348)**.
-Use #vagabond-support for asking for help or reporting bugs.
-After asking a question, do not ping anyone, just patiently wait and someone from the staff will help you.
-Do note that modified installations are not supported, modifying the list in any way voids officals support the modlist.
+If you still have an issue with the list after reading the above docs, feel free to join the [Waking Dreams](https://discord.gg/wakingdreams) discord server for support. **To access the support channel**, you must first accept the terms for support in the [#🧠│vagabond-eula](https://discord.com/channels/1008047161281347606/1186441919438532668/1186451364939829348) channel.
+Use [#🧠│vagabond-support](https://discord.com/channels/1008047161281347606/1127299705433497700) for asking for help or reporting bugs.

+Please be mindful of pings when asking for support and note that modified installations are **not supported**.
+Modifying the list in any way voids offical support the modlist.

-**If you have encountered an issue with some item / npc / object or similar please click the item on console and take the screenshot.
-Posting a screenshot of the issue without console click is useless most of the time**
+**If you encounter issues with an item/NPC/object or similar, please click the item in console and take a screenshot when submitting a bug report.
+Posting a screenshot of the issue without a console click will most likely be overlooked.**

 ## Credits and Thanks